devlooped/SponsorLink/readme.md

    the [GitHub CLI](https://cli.github.com/) and installs the [gh-sponsors](https://github.com/devlooped/gh-sponsors) extension by running `gh extension install devlooped/gh-sponsors`.
-4. The user `gh sponsorlink` to accept the usage terms and syncs their sponsorships manifest.
+4. The user runs `gh sponsors` to accept the usage terms and syncs their sponsorships manifest.
 5. Now the library can check for the `SPONSORLINK_MANIFEST` environment variable, which will contain a signed JWT.
 The library can verify the signature and expiration,